MateuSpencer/RC_Projeto_23-24/README.md

 - `DB/`: Contains the Auction Server (AS) files.
 - `src/`: Contains the source code files.
   - `server.c`: This is the main server program.
 It handles incoming connections and processes requests.
+    - Functions with "handle" are used to handle incoming requests
+    - There are also support functions, which are used to help the handlers
   - `client.c`: This is the main client program.
 It sends requests to the server and processes responses.
   - `common.c`: This file contains functions and definitions that are common to both the server and client.